Samsung/tizen-docs/docs/platform/release-notes/tizen-6-0-m1.md

 ### New and changed features

 - Improved alarm usability
-  - Several time values have been provided to resolve the uncertainty of the in-exact alarm.
+  - Several time values have been provided to resolve the uncertainty of the inexact alarm.
 - Improved app launch performance
   - A new type of loader called App-defined loader has been provided to improve internal app launch performance.
 - Improved widget